Alvin Plantinga: View on naturalism and evolution

-Even though Alvin Plantinga believes that God could have used Darwinian processes to create the world, he stands firm against philosophical naturalism.
+Even though Plantinga believes that God could have used Darwinian processes to create the world, he stands firm against philosophical naturalism.
 He said in an interview on the relationship between science and religion that:

 Religion and science share more common ground than you might think, though science can't prove, it presupposes that there has been a past for example, science does not cover the whole of the knowledge enterprise.

-Plantinga participated of groups that support the Intelligent Design Movement, and was a member of the 'Ad Hoc Origins Committee' that supported Philip E. Johnson's 1991 book Darwin on Trial, he also provided a back-cover endorsement of Johnson's book: "Shows how Darwinian evolution has become an idol."
+Plantinga participated in groups that support the Intelligent Design Movement, and was a member of the "Ad Hoc Origins Committee" that supported Philip E. Johnson's 1991 book Darwin on Trial, he also provided a back-cover endorsement of Johnson's book: "Shows how Darwinian evolution has become an idol."

 He was a Fellow of the (now defunct) pro-intelligent design International Society for Complexity, Information, and Design, and has presented at a number of intelligent design conferences.
 In a March 2010 article in The Chronicle of Higher Education, philosopher of science Michael Ruse labeled Plantinga as an "open enthusiast of intelligent design".
 In a letter to the editor, Plantinga made the following response:

 Like any Christian (and indeed any theist), I believe that the world has been created by God, and hence "intelligently designed".
 The hallmark of intelligent design, however, is the claim that this can be shown scientifically; I'm dubious about that.